-- 75. The Minister may call for CRC or CRC-P applications in an open selection round, or otherwise at the Minister's sole discretion. - 76.
-Applicants should note that the Minister or Programme Delegate: - (a) may suspend or terminate the call for applications; - (b) may approve or decline an application for funding at his/her discretion, after considering the advice of Innovation Australia and the Department; and - (c) is not obliged to approve an application for CRC Programme Funding because an Applicant satisfies these Programme Guidelines or for any other reason (including the advice of Innovation Australia). - 77.
+- 71. The Minister may call for CRC applications in an open selection round, or otherwise at the Minister's sole discretion. - 72.
+Applicants should note that the Minister. - (a) may suspend or terminate the call for applications; - (b) may approve or decline an application for funding at his/her discretion, after considering the advice of Innovation and Science Australia and the Department; and - (c) is not obliged to approve an application for CRC Program Funding because an Applicant satisfies these Program Guidelines or for any other reason (including the advice of Innovation and Science Australia). - 73.
 A Probity Advisor may be appointed by the Department for each selection round.
-The Probity Advisor ensures that: - (a) all applications are assessed fairly and in accordance with the arrangements set out in these Programme Guidelines; and - (b) conflicts of interest are declared and are addressed in accordance with the CRC Programme Code of Conduct, Conflict of Interest and Confidentiality Guidelines, as published on business.gov.au during a selection round. - 78.
-Information for Applicants will be made available at business.gov.au for each CRC or CRC-P selection round.
+The Probity Advisor ensures that: - (a) all applications are assessed fairly and in accordance with the arrangements set out in these Program Guidelines; and - (b) conflicts of interest are declared and are addressed in accordance with the CRC Program Code of Conduct, Conflict of Interest and Confidentiality Guidelines, as published on business.gov.au during a selection round. - 74.
+Information for Applicants will be made available at business.gov.au and GrantConnect for each CRC selection round.